rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

   domain: apps2.sharedocp4upi45.lab.upshift.rdu2.redhat.com
 ```

-The most important part in this IngressController definition is the enpointPublishingStrategy, where need to be defined as [type:NodePortService](https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go#L225)
+The most important part of this IngressController definition is the endpointPublishingStrategy, which needs to be defined as [type:NodePortService](https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go#L225)

 In the IngressController Operator, the EndpointPublishingStrategyType is a way to publish ingress controller endpoints.
-At this specific case, the NodePortService publishes the ingress controller using a Kubernetes NodePort Service, instead of the by default endpointPublishingStrategy type:HostNetwork (that publishes the ingress controller on node ports where the ingress controller is deployed).
+In this specific case, the NodePortService publishes the ingress controller using a Kubernetes NodePort Service, instead of the default endpointPublishingStrategy type:HostNetwork (which publishes the ingress controller on node ports where the ingress controller is deployed).

 * Create the IngressController resource in openshift-ingress-operator namespace: